 If your pet has bitten someone, tell the person who was bitten to see a doctor immediately.
-If your pet is a dog, cat or ferret, it will have to be confined for a period of 10 days for observation.
+Domestic animals will be confined for a period of 10 days for observation/quarantine.

 Please call the Law Enforcement Center, 757-253-1800, and the Virginia Health Department 757-253-4813.

 Are your pets a part of your family’s emergency plan?
 Learn more about what you can do to prepare for your pets during an emergency on the Virginia Department of Health website.